AniMilina/English_Movie_Language_Difficulty_Detector/README.md

 ## Usage

 * Enter the name of a movie you want to analyze.
-* Press the "Analyze" button.
+* Press the "Enter the name of a movie" button.
 * The application will provide you with the English language level of the movie

 ## Streamlit APP